lnx-search/datacake/README.md

 - `datacake-crdt` - A CRDT implementation based on a hybrid logical clock (HLC) provided in the form of the `HLCTimestamp`.
+- `datacake-node` - A cluster membership system and managed RPC built on top of chitchat.
 - `datacake-eventual-consistency` - Built on top of `datacake-crdt`, a batteries included framework for building eventually consistent, replicated systems where you only need to implement a basic storage trait.